 Smoking and/or eating is not recommended in storage areas.
 Stainless steel or fiberglass tanks are recommended.
 Keep product away from heat sources and direct sunlight.
 Do not reuse storage containers unless properly reconditioned.
 Isolate appropriately from chemicals where low pH could create a hazardous byproduct; for example a combination with hypochlorite could lead to the evolution of chlorine gas.

 For cleanup of the dry form of alum, sweep or shovel spills of the compound and place in a covered container.
-Wash down residue with large amounts of water and neutralize with soda ash or lime, if necessary (2).
+After that, wash down residue with large amounts of water and neutralize with soda ash or lime, if necessary (2).

 For the liquid form, wear PPE appropriate for handling the material.
 No smoking or eating in spill areas.
 Absorb small spills with sand or vermiculite.
 Place contaminated material in appropriate container for disposal.